DeanoBurrito/northport/docs/kernel/HighLevelOverview.md

 Each is responsible for various things.

 The major subsystems currently are:
-- Devices (managed by DeviceManager).
+- Devices (managed by `DeviceManager`).
 These represent hardware or functionality within the system.
 Usually these are managed by a driver.
-- Drivers (managed by DriverManager).
+- Drivers (managed by `DriverManager`).
 Loadable and unloadable code that manages various parts of the system.
 These can be device drivers, filesystem drivers or anything else.
-- Filesystem (managed by VFS).
+- Filesystem (managed by `VFS`).
 Represents the currently mounted filesystens, and the vfs they're mounted to.
+We use a single-root style VFS.
-- PCI (managed by PciBridge).
+- PCI (managed by `PciBridge`).
 Not a lot happens here, but it provides functionality for dealing with pci devices and functions.
-- Memory (managed by PhysicalMemoryManager and VirtualMemoryManager).
+- Memory (managed by `PhysicalMemoryManager` and `VirtualMemoryManager`).
 Two separate levels of code to manage available physical memory, and how that is mapped into a virtual memory space.
 There is also a helper class (`Paging`), a high level wrapper around a set of page tables.
-- Scheduling (managed by Scheduler).
+- Scheduling (managed by `Scheduler`).
 Northport has a very basic pre-emptive scheduler.

 There are also a number of generic (coalesced) devices:
 - Keyboard: All keyboards forward their input here to be processed.